KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. No image found.
 4. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
 5. Typo: Found `Magic Mirror` in file `MMM-kudos.js`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `XMLHttpRequest` in file `MMM-kudos.js`: Replace it with built-in fetch.
-7. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+6. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-8. Recommendation: Replace eslintrc by new flat config.
+7. Recommendation: Replace eslintrc by new flat config.
-9. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-KVV by yo-less](https://github.com/yo-less/MMM-KVV)